dec26th/MIT-6.824-distributed-system/README.md

 ## Sharded Key/Value Service
 [课程链接](https://pdos.csail.mit.edu/6.824/labs/lab-shard.html)
 - 4A

+  - For example, a Put may arrive at about the same time as a reconfiguration that causes the replica group to stop being responsible for the shard holding the Put's key.
+  - All replicas in the group must agree on whether the Put occurred before or after the reconfiguration.
+    - If before, the Put should take effect and the new owner of the shard will see its effect;
+    - if after, the Put won't take effect and client must re-try at the new owner.
+  - The recommended approach is to have each replica group use Raft to log not just the sequence of Puts, Appends, and Gets **but also the sequence of reconfigurations**.
+You will need to **ensure that at most one replica group** is serving requests for each shard at any one time.
+  - 需要确定put以及get操作是在reconfiguration前面还是后面。
+---
+  - Reconfiguration also requires interaction among the replica groups.
+  - For example, in configuration 10 group G1 may be responsible for shard S1.
+In configuration 11, group G2 may be responsible for shard S1.
+During the reconfiguration from 10 to 11, G1 and G2 must use RPC to move the contents of shard S1 (the key/value pairs) from G1 to G2.
+---

   - The shardctrler manages **a sequence of numbered configurations**.
 Each **configuration** describes **a set of replica groups** and **an assignment of shards to replica groups**.
   - Whenever this assignment needs to change, the shard controller creates a new configuration with the new assignment.
   - Key/value clients and servers contact the shardctrler when they want to know the current (or a past) configuration.